CodeYourFuture/Node-Coursework-Week2/HOW-TO-SUBMIT.md

 # How To Submit Your Coursework

-You should use Git & Github to submit your coursework as a pull request.
+You should use Git & Github to submit your coursework as a pull req.

 You can use the Github Desktop cheatsheet here to help you do this.